Self-help Guides

 - Visit LPC's faculty accessibility website for various accessibility Canvas tools.

-- For more assistance, Chabot faculty can contact Chabot's Canvas support team.
+- For more assistance, the Chabot faculty can contact the Chabot Canvas support team.